 Just because concrete implies utility doesn't mean that working with it is simple.
 “I love polished concrete for its visual appeal and its performance as a floor," says London architect Johnny Holland of Hacket Holland (a member of the Remodelista Architect/Designer Directory), “however, I have a few words of cautionary advice.
 The process is not as simple as it sounds, and because the material is wet at first, the timing of all the steps is critical and must be carried out by a specialist."
 Here's what some of those specialized steps involve: Before pouring, the concrete has to be vibrated to remove air bubbles.
-During pouring, the concrete has to be leveled perfectly and expansion joints need to be incorporated to avoid cracking after it's in use.
-To create a smooth surface, a "power float machine" gets run over the concrete at exactly the right moment in the curing when it's still quite wet.
-"The entire process from start to finish occurs over a matter of weeks and the surface must be protected against potential damage while it dries," continues Holland.
-"The specialist contractor then returns to polish the floor, which is done mechanically with abrasive grits (usually with a diamond content).
+During pouring, the concrete must be leveled perfectly and expansion joints must be incorporated to avoid cracking after it's in use.
+To create a smooth surface, a trowel machine known as a power float gets run over the concrete at exactly the right moment in the curing when it's still quite wet.
+"The entire process from start to finish occurs over a matter of weeks, and the surface must be protected against potential damage while it dries," continues Holland.
+"The specialist contractor then returns to polish the floor, which is done mechanically with abrasive grits—usually with a diamond content.
 This is not a job for a DIYer—or even most ordinary builders.”

-What kinds of textures, colors, and finishes are available with concrete floors?
+What kinds of textures, colors, and finishes are available for concrete floors?

-Do concrete floors need to be sealed and what sort of maintainance is involved?
+Do concrete floors need to be sealed, and what sort of maintainence is involved?

 Concrete is susceptible to oil, water, and pet stains, so sealing is recommended—and an easy process (use your installer's recommended sealing product).
 Your floors will need to be resealed every two to three years to keep them looking as fresh as when they were installed.
-Maintaining a concrete floor is simple: once a week or so, run a dust mop over it to pick up dust and fine particles and then mop with a gentle cleanser.
-Your installer may have recommended products to use.
+Maintaining a concrete floor is simple: Once a week or so, run a dust mop over it to pick up dirt and fine particles, and then mop with a gentle cleanser.
+Your installer may have products to recommend.

 Can you change the finish or color of an existing concrete subfloor?